kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

    *   *&gamma;<sub>k</sub>* is
        the (random, unobserved) time of occurrence of the *k*-th change-point in the COVID-19
-       time-varying reproduction number for jurisdiction *m*,
-       with the following priors:
+       time-varying reproduction number with the following priors:
        </br>

        <img src="https://latex.codecogs.com/svg.latex?\,\gamma_{1}\;\sim\;\textnormal{\small{Uniform}}([\,2020/03/01\,,2020/03/28\,])"/>